 Saliva tests may detect Ritalin up to 3 days after their final dose.

-Hair follicle test
+Hair test

 Hair testing typically has a longer period of detection than other tests.
 The detection window for hair testing may be as long as 90 days.

 Many factors can affect how quickly Ritalin is eliminated from the body.
-If you are concerned about passing a drug test, it may be a sign you need addiction treatment.
+If you are concerned about passing a drug test, it may be a sign that you need addiction treatment.

-Find Addiction Treatment Now
+Get Connected to Ritalin Addiction Treatment Now

 Prescription stimulant abuse can harm your physical and emotional health.
 It can be very challenging to overcome stimulant addiction, but having the right support and treatment can help.